 All customer interactions on social media have to be handled with extra care because the conversations are usually public.
 Without deft customer service communication skills, one wrong move can spiral into a social media firestorm.
 Protect your brand’s reputation by following these tips:

 - Take the high road.
 You should never mirror the tone of angry customers who complain about bad service on social media – it’s a losing battle.
 “The business is never the perceived victor, even if they were truly in the right,” says Jay Baer, a social media expert.
 Always respond with empathy and do what you can to make things right with the customer.

 - Follow the ‘Two-Reply Rule’.
 Baer also says support agents shouldn’t respond more than twice to a customer in one exchange.
 This prevents conversations from escalating.
 While you want to acknowledge a customer’s problem, it doesn’t mean you should put up with unrealistic demands or rude replies.

 - Move the conversation offline.
 If you can’t resolve an issue out in the open, take the conversation offline and reach out to the customer privately.
 Because switching channels can be tricky, Baer suggests sending a private message on the initial contact channel.

 How to be assertive in person

-Unlike communicating online, communicating assertively with customers in person requires you to convey confidence through both non-verbal and verbal cues.
+Unlike communicating online, using your customer service communication skills assertively with customers in person requires you to convey confidence through both non-verbal and verbal cues.